 What is your church really thinking?
-(Case study)
+A case study

 One church shares how the NCLS directly influences their action, perspective and direction